-Updated 21 September 2021 by William L. Stroud, Nationale Avocat
+Updated 20 September 2022 by William L. Stroud, Nationale Avocat

-We unfortunately live in an age where child abuse is a reality in our society.
+Child abuse is a reality in our society.
 Numerous high profile cases of such action have been exposed by our media in recent years.
 Children are defined as anyone less than 18 years of age.
 The Protect Our Children Act of 2008 as amended legislates the penalties for child abuse and misconduct in all its nefarious fashions.
 Penalties are severe for violations of the Protect Our Children Act.
 As Voyageurs Militaire, we must take seriously our responsibilities for the safety and care of children when in our presence or custody.
 Virtually all activities and functions of La Societe can expose Voyageurs to situations where prudent conduct with children is required.
-Accordingly, these policies and guidelines must be strictly adhered to when working with children, in conjunction with any and all of our programs.
+Accordingly, these policies and guidelines must be strictly adhered to when working with children, in conjunction with all our programs.

 Working with children can be a tremendously rewarding experience.
-Those of us who participate in our Child Welfare and Flags for First Graders programs can readily attest to this.
+Those of us who participate in our Youth Sports, Child Welfare and Flags for First Graders programs can readily attest to this.
 The drivers and train crews on our rolling stock also smile abundantly when children are on board.
 Some of these situations put us in the presence of children who are already well supervised by their parents or teachers.
-Others are not so overseen.
+Others are not.
 It is these otherwise unsupervised situations where we must be most careful with our words and actions.